reimark/writing/blog/switch-to-https-now-for-free.md

 There are two things that could cost you money.
 One is that if your site is commercial in nature, they'll ask you to pay for a higher level certificate.

 More importantly, if your certificate needs to be revoked someday, StartCom will [charge you a $30 fee](https://www.startssl.com/?app=25#72).
-While revocation has generally been rare, the [Heartbleed](http://heartbleed.com/) exploit is an example where a huge portion of the Internet has had to revoke their keys.
+While revocation has generally been rare, the [Heartbleed](http://heartbleed.com/) exploit is an example where a huge portion of the Internet had to revoke their keys.
 For some people who had issued a large number of free certificates, this turned out to be expensive.

 Still, StartCom makes getting started with SSL simple and inexpensive.
 Their website is difficult to use at first — especially if you're new to the concepts and terminology behind SSL certificates (like me).
 Fortunately, it's not actually that hard; it's just a lot of small steps.